julien6387/supvisors/docs/configuration.rst

     apply the rules related to ``prg_``.

 The ``pattern`` attribute can be applied to ``application`` elements too.
 The same logic as per ``program`` elements applies.
-This is particularly useful in a context where there are many users over multiple nodes and who need to have their own application.
+This is particularly useful in a context where many users over multiple nodes need to have their own application.

 .. note::